ThaliaBarrera/nexus-prisma-pagination-tutorial/README.md

 The connection model in the query provides a standard technique for slicing and paginating the result set.
 The connection model offers a standard way of presenting cursors in the response and a mechanism of informing the client when further results are available.

-We will use the following technologies to accomplish the goals mentioned above: SQLite, Prisma Framework, GraphQL Nexus (nexus-prisma package), and Apollo Server.
+We will use the following technologies to accomplish the goals mentioned above:
+-   SQLite
+-   Prisma
+-   GraphQL Nexus (nexus-prisma package)
+-   Apollo Server.

 We will also use two models to demonstrate the concept: **Users** and **Tweets**.

-The ultimate goal is to use cursor-based pagination on a list of tweets.
-So, let's get started!
+**The ultimate goal is to use cursor-based pagination on a list of tweets.
+So, let's get started!**

 ## Tutorial
 ### This tutorial comprises the following steps